joshcom/plurkr/README.md

 Plurkr
 ======
-A Ruby library for Plurk's HTTP API: http://www.plurk.com/API
+A Ruby library for the Plurk HTTP API: http://www.plurk.com/API

 Installation
 ------------